The height of watermelons with wall: Introduction

 \section{Introduction}

 The model of \emph{vicious walkers} was introduced by Fisher~\cite{MR751710}.
-He gave a number of applications in physics, such as modelling wetting and melting processes.
+He gave a number of applications in physics, such as modelling wetting and melting processes (for more applications in physics such as polymer networks and fibrous structures, we refer the reader to \cite{MR1384738,schehr} and references therein).

 In general, the model of vicious walkers is concerned with $p$ random walkers on a $d$-dimensional lattice.
 In the lock step model, at each time step all of the walkers move one step in any of the allowed directions, such that at no time any two random walkers share the same lattice point.